 A synopsis of the curriculum

 This module is an introduction to point-set topology, a topic that is relevant to many other areas of mathematics.
 In it, we will be looking at the concept of topological spaces and related constructions.
 In an Euclidean space, an "open set" is defined as a (possibly infinite) union of open "epsilon-balls".
 A topological space generalises the notion of "open set" axiomatically, leading to some interesting and sometimes surprising geometric consequences.
 For example, we will encounter spaces where every sequence of points converges to every point in the space, see why for topologists a doughnut is the same as a coffee cup, and have a look at famous objects such as the Moebius strip or the Klein bottle.
+At level 7, topics will be studied and assessed to greater depth.

 Reading list (Indicative list, current at time of publication.
 Reading lists will be published annually)